teamg4it/g4it/services/documentation/content/1-getting-started/1-getting-started-as-a-user/1-module-digital-service/3-visualize_impact.md

 ### **Step 1:** Begin the Evaluation

 -   **Action:**
-    - Click the "Calculate" button to start the evaluation.
+    -   Click the "Calculate My Impact" button to start the evaluation.
     -   The first estimation is done for the default criteria chosen by your organization's administrator.
+    -   The "Calculate My Impact" button disappears.
+Once any equipment is added/modified, the button is re-appears.

 ![Screenshot showing the "Calculate" and "Settings" buttons for starting the evaluation process.](../media/15_evaluate_the_impact.png)

 ### **Step 2:** Select Evaluation Criteria in the footprint view

 -   **Action:**
     -   Click the 'Edit Criteria' button
     -   From the list of criteria, select the one you want to evaluate for the impact of your digital service.
     -   If you reset to default, it will select the criteria chosen by your organization's administrator.
     -   Click 'Save' button.
 Re-evaluation launches for the selected criteria.

 ![Screenshot showing the criteria selection interface with a list of evaluation criteria.](../media/16_choose_criteria.png)

 ### **Step 3:** Visualize the Overall Impact

 After starting the evaluation by clicking the appropriate button, you will be automatically redirected to the page to visualize the impact of your digital service.

 -   This page is divided into three parts with two important buttons:

     1. **The List of Evaluated Criteria:** Navigate this menu to view the impact of your digital service on each criterion.
     2. **Main Graph:** Depending on the evaluation level, it displays the impact distribution.
 You can interact with the